aphelps099/CA-SBDC/wp-content/plugins/ghostkit/readme.md

 >
 > In order to maintain the free version of the plugin on an ongoing basis, and to provide quick and effective support for free, we offer a Pro version of the plugin.
 The Pro version allows you to:

-* Visual Grid Editor
+* More Blocks
+  * Marquee block
+  * Interactive Links block
+  * Magnifying Image block
+  * Image Scroller block
+  * Circle Button block
+  * Toggle Content block
+* More Content Formatting
+  * Animated Text format
+  * Stroke format
+  * Spoiler format
+  * Tooltip format
+* Advanced Effects:
+  * Loop Effects
+  * Scroll Effects
+  * Mouse Effects
+  * 3D Rotation
+  * Custom Viewport
+  * Replay Animation
+* More Icon Packs
+* Custom Block Attributes
+* CSS Transform and Transition for blocks
 * Custom Responsive Breakpoints
-* More Icon Packs
-* 30 additional shapes for Shape Divider block
+* Additional shapes for Shape Divider block
 * Adobe Fonts (Typekit)
 * Custom Fonts
-* Animated (Typed) Text
-* Tooltips
 * Gradient buttons, backgrounds, icons, badges
 * Google Maps custom markers and info boxes
 * And more